LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ### Optimization
 -     Scripts to Install Applications in the Virtual Machine
 -     Scripts to dectect updates in Hithub and fully automate the build and test stage in Jenkins
 -     Auto sent files to EBS server to deploy when the Build in Jenkins is Successful
+-     Auto send application form the Jenkins Server to the EBS Server when the Build in Jenkins is successful